w0iy/4-Way-RF-Switch/README.md

 For additional information on this project, see   https://team-xcr.com/

+Sept 2022
+A new version of the PCB (Ver 010B) is shipping.
+I has all the non-critical components converted to SMD and factory installed.
+VERY SIMPLE of the remaining components!
+Please refer to the Instructions Ver 010B

 OTA uploading has 2 parts.
 The parts MUST be a matched set !

     The executable file.
 When loading this, select the FIRMWARE option.